-Benin is situated in West Africa, along the Atlantic coast, and covers a surface of 114 763 km² and extends on 670 km, from the Niger stream at the North to the South of the Atlantic coast.
-Benin had 10 008 749 inhabitants in 2013.
-The 2014 Report on human development places the country 165th of 187 countries.
-In Benin, despite a renewed sustainable growth since 2012, the monetary poverty does not decline.
+Benin is located in West Africa, along the Atlantic coast, and covers a surface of 114,763 km² and extends 670 km, from the Niger stream at the north and facing the Atlantic Ocean at the south.
+Benin had 10,008,749 inhabitants in 2013.
+The 2014 Report on human development places the country at the 165th ranking of 187 countries.
+In Benin, despite a renewed sustainable growth since 2012, the monetary poverty has hardly declined.

-As many countries in the sub-region, Benin experiences a rise in the price of first hand commodities that threatens the progress done in matters of poverty reduction.
+As many countries in the sub-region, Benin experiences a rise in the price of first hand commodities that threaten the progress made in matters of poverty reduction.
 This situation is in large part the result of the modest economic growth, partly due to low competitiveness and the unequal distribution of revenues.
 It is also explained by the lack of economic diversification due to the weak attractiveness of certain areas of the territory, notably the rural areas.
-Finally, it also stems from the difficult access to productive resources (land, financial, input,etc.) notably for vulnerable populations, sometimes causing poverty and malnutrition.
-In general, the economic growth has been too weak to reduce significantly food insecurity.
+Finally, it also stems from the difficult access to productive resources (land, financial, etc.) notably for vulnerable populations, sometimes causing poverty and malnutrition.
+In general, the economic growth has been too weak to significantly reduce food insecurity.

 Context of the intervention area

 Outside of agriculture, the local economy in the department is not very diversified.
-The almost entirety of the identified economic activities in the local economies of the area are informal activities.
+Almost the entirety of the identified economic activities, in the local economies of the area, are informal activities.
 The revenues coming from production, by their very low level, do not really contribute to raise the level of expenditures of the Borgou rural households despite the importance of the quantity produced.

-- to the difficulties of spreading the marketing and consumption of products;
+- The difficulties of spreading the marketing and consumption of products;

-- to the low consideration for local economic development;
+- The low consideration for local economic development;

 The monitoring tools of the PA3D